RainyN0077/Discord-LLMs-ChatBot/README.md

     -   **User Portraits**: Define a user's identity *in the eyes of the bot*.
 This is a top-priority context layer that is *always* respected.
     -   **Role-Based Personas**: Assign the bot a specific persona to use when interacting with users of a certain role.
     -   **Priority Logic**: The bot's final personality is intelligently assembled, not just linearly overridden, ensuring complex and nuanced interactions.
+- **✅ 📚 Knowledge Base**: A powerful system to give the bot a persistent memory, managed entirely through the Web UI.
+    -   **World Book**: Define keyword-triggered knowledge entries.
+When a user's message contains a keyword, the corresponding information is injected into the LLM context, making the bot an expert on specific topics.
+    -   **Long-term Memory**: Manually add important facts or instructions for the bot to remember permanently across all conversations.
+- **✅ 📊 Usage Dashboard & Cost Tracking**:
+    -   A comprehensive dashboard to monitor usage statistics and estimate costs in real-time.
+    -   Track requests, input/output tokens, and calculate costs with configurable pricing for each model.
+    -   Filter and group data by user, role, channel, guild, and various time periods.
 - **✅ Secure RESTful Plugin System**:
     -   Create custom tools that call external APIs, triggered by commands or keywords.
     -   Exposes a secure endpoint (`/api/plugins/trigger`) protected by an auto-generated API Key for external service integration (IFTTT, Zapier, etc.).
     -   Supports two action types: direct HTTP output or **LLM-Augmented Tool** for smarter, summarized responses.
-- **✅ Quota Management**: Built-in usage tracking (message/token limits) for roles.
-Users can check their remaining quota with the `!myquota` command.
+- **✅ Quota Management**: Built-in usage tracking and limits (by message count or tokens) for different roles.
+Users can check their remaining quota with the `!myquota` command, while administrators can monitor all usage on the dashboard.
 - **✅ Advanced Context Awareness**: The bot reads chat history (configurable limits) to understand conversations deeply.
 - **✅ Real-time Log Viewer**: Monitor bot activities and debug issues directly from the web interface.
 - **✅ Dockerized & Easy Setup**: Get up and running in minutes with a single `docker-compose` command.